mxenabled/react-native-widget-sdk/README.md

 ## Signing up for the MX API

 Before getting started, you will need to have your MX client id and API key.
-Go to https://dashboard.mx.com/sign_in if you don't have that information or you would like to sign up.
+Go to https://dashboard.mx.com if you don't have that information or you would like to sign up.

-## Installing and setting up the Widget SDK
+## Installing and setting up the SDK

 Open a terminal and run the commands below at the root of your project to install and setup the SDK: